shreyasgowda63/NS_3/src/internet/doc/tcp.rst

     {
       ClassicEcn,  //!< ECN functionality as described in RFC 3168.
       DctcpEcn,    //!< ECN functionality as described in RFC 8257.
 Note: this mode is specific to DCTCP.
+      EcnPp,       //!< ECN++ to reinforce ClassicEcn and mark ECT in TCP control packets.
     } EcnMode_t;

 The following are some important ECN parameters: